fishpercolator/administrate-field-select/README.md

 * `include_blank`: If true or a string, includes a blank option in the dropdown (with the string as its text).
 * `prettify`: If true, passes all choices through [`titleize`](http://api.rubyonrails.org/classes/String.html#method-i-titleize) before displaying them (in all views).
 If a lambda, that lambda is used instead of `titleize`.

+## Todo

+Some ideas for possible enhancements:

+1. Support i18n instead of prettify
+2. Be more magic with enum types and reflect the choices

 ## Contributing